Inpatient Drug and Alcohol Rehab: 30 Day, 60 Day, & Long Term

 Who Benefits Most from Inpatient Rehab Settings?

-There’s a reason so many rehab treatment options are available: Rehab is not one-size-fits-all.
+There’s a reason so many treatment options are available: rehab is not one-size-fits-all solution.
 Some individuals may benefit more from outpatient treatment due to particular life circumstances.
-For many, though, inpatient drug rehab can be extremely beneficial.
+For many, though, inpatient drug rehab offers the best chance at long-term success.

-Individuals who are most likely to benefit most from inpatient treatment include those with:
+Individuals who are most likely to benefit most from inpatient addiction treatment include those with:

 Severe addiction